 I currently teach a Stage 3 Module called 'Investigating the Body' with Simon Woods, within the BA Sociology undergraduate Programme

-I currently teach the module 'Social Divisions', with Diane Richardson, on the MA Sociology and Social Research
+I have until recently taught the module 'Social Divisions', with Diane Richardson, on the MA Sociology and Social Research